Understanding the basics of premium audit and your small business

 Less than 4 percent of our policies result in a second review.
 If something doesn’t look right or clarification is needed, please feel free to contact us.
 Disputes are handled by our state-specific audit analyst who are experts in your state and can assist you with any questions you may have.
 They can be contacted by email at email@example.com, phone (888-500-3344), or fax (800-319-0697).

 I report my payroll routinely online during the policy term.
 Do I still need to complete an audit?

 We are required to audit policies according to state requirements; however, reporting policies should simplify the entire audit process.
 Since the audit is needed to review more than just payroll for the business, it is still necessary to complete the forms.

 Why have I received a preliminary audit?

-These audits are a way for us to welcome you to Markel and to give you information on how audits are processed, as well as for us to learn more about your overall business operations.
+These audits are a way for us to welcome you to Markel Specialty and to give you information on how audits are processed, as well as for us to learn more about your overall business operations.
 This type of audit will only be conducted on a first-year term with specific classification criteria and premium range.